railsmachine/moonshine_geoip/README.md

     # In your manifests:
     configure(:geoip => {:user_id => 'Joebob'})  # etc.

-Refer to MaxMind for {more on using your licensed products}[http://www.maxmind.com/app/license_key].
+Refer to MaxMind for [more on using your licensed products](http://www.maxmind.com/app/license_key).
 As with all Moonshine plugins, you can also override the default templates included with this plugin to customize configuration.
 So to set things for the Apache module exactly how you want them: